 Communication between home and school is essential for a successful year.
-We encourage you to keep us informed about celebration, issues, problems or questions that may arise during the year.
+We encourage you to keep us informed about celebrations, issues, problems or questions that may arise during the year.

 Email is an easy and effective way of keeping in touch.
 We can also arrange a suitable time to meet to discuss any issues with you.
-Another great way to let us know about important things in the morning is to leave us a message in our basket!
-There are pens and paper there ready for you to jot something down quickly.
-We will always read these during the morning session.

 Thanking you for your support.
 We look forward to working in partnership with you.